The Roommate: Plot

 Sara receives a text message from Irene saying she needs to meet with her right away, and she calls Stephen so he can meet her there.
 She arrives and finds a gagged Irene handcuffed to the bed.
 Rebecca reveals herself and points a gun at Sara, proclaiming her love and loyalty, before tearfully revealing she was responsible for what happened to Tracy, Cuddles, Professor Roberts, Irene, and Jason, and that she did it all to win Sara's friendship.

 Rebecca moves to smother Irene, and Sara attempts to stop her.
 Sara tries to call for help, but the phone is dead.
 Bound and helpless, Irene pleads for Sara to save herself.
 Sara tries to get out the window to get help.
 Rebecca breaks back into the room and aims the gun at the cuffed and helpless Irene, only to be stopped by Stephen who briefly disarms her but is knocked unconscious.
 Climbing back into the room, Sara is strangled by an enraged Rebecca.
-While choking, Sara stabs Rebecca with a box cutter, killing her after saying the words "You were never my friend".
+While choking, Sara stabs Rebecca with a box cutter, killing her after saying "You were never my friend".

 Sara moves back into her dorm and moves the extra bed out of her room with the help of Stephen, proclaiming that she does not want anyone as a roommate for a while.